aspose-email-cloud/aspose-email-cloud-dotnet/docs/AiNameApi.md

 AiNameFormatted Format(AiNameFormatRequest request)
 ```

-Formats a person's name in correct case and name order using options for formatting instructions
+Formats a person's name in correct case and name order using options for formatting instructions.

 ### Return type